epiharvey/fuzzy-shame/README.md

 * When running through `spawn.jar`, provide program arguments just as you normally would.
 The full list of command line arguments for `grid.jar` can be found by running `java -jar grid.jar -h`
+* currently, running the grid through `spawner.jar` does not invoke the custom servelets or proxies correctly.
+  ***TODO*** update docs when this is fixed.

 ##<a name="4-use"></a>[4] Use##
 ###<a name="41-grid-options"></a>[4.1] Grid Options###